alipzsh/knowledge-base/blind SQLi.md

 send SQLi payloads and observe the behavior:

-  * boolean based: injecting test conditions that return either true or false;
+  * boolean based:

-  slowly inferring the structure of the database.
+  injecting test conditions that return either true or false;slowly inferring the structure of the database.

-  * time based: focusing on response time difference of different payloads by triggering a time delay. if the delay occurs means the query worked.
+  * time based:

+  focusing on response time difference of different payloads by triggering a time delay. if the delay occurs means the query worked.

   - trigger an out of band network interaction

 Exploit:

-exfiltration:
+## exfiltration:

 store info somewhere on the local machine: